Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Preliminaries

 Let $I$ be an interval in $\R$.
-A \textit{geodesic arc} is a curve $\alpha \colon I\to H$ that can be extended to a geodesic.
-In particular, each geodesic is a geodesic arc.
-A \textit{geodesic segment} is the image of a geodesic arc.
+A curve $\alpha \colon I\to H$ is called a \textit{geodesic arc} if $\alpha$ can be extended to a geodesic.
+The image of a geodesic arc is called a \textit{geodesic segment}.
 If $\alpha$ is a geodesic, then $\alpha(\R)$ is called a \textit{complete geodesic segment}.
 A geodesic segment is called \textit{non-trivial} if it contains more than one element.
-If $\alpha\colon I\to H$ is a geodesic arc and $a<b$ are the boundary points of $I$ in $\overline \R$, then the points
+The geodesic segments of the geodesics on $\h$ are the semicircles centered on the real line and the vertical lines.